DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 ### Actual PS1 Games for Reference
 - I think these games are also pretty good references for how I want this project to look
+- I could probably download any of these games and play them in call if any of you want

 - Vagrant Story
 	- Actually a really good example of a 3D PS1 game that looks really good.
-	- This game came out at the very end of the PS1's lifespan, so it looks a lot better than mo
+	- This game came out at the very end of the PS1's lifespan, so it looks a lot better than most other games
 - Final Fantasy IX
 - The Legend of Dragoon